jn-goe/CellREST/README.md

 We can also use other edge attributes to compute a shortest path distance, e.g., the minimal number of branches connecting two cells.
-This distance can be input to the UMAP embedding as following:
+This distance can be used for a UMAP embedding as following:

 ``` r
 obj <- embed_network(obj = obj,